e271828e/Flight.jl/docs/src/tutorials/tutorial01/tutorial01.md

 ### Running the Simulation

-Now we can finally start the simulation:
+Now we can finally run the simulation:
 ```julia
 Sim.run!(sim; gui = true)
 ```

-After a few seconds, the simulation will launch, and a new OS window containing the built-in GUI will open:
+After a few seconds, the simulation will start, and a new OS window containing the built-in GUI will open:

 ![Default GUI](assets/gui_default.png)